-Children who are victims of sexual violence and sexual harassment wherever it happens, will likely find the experience stressful and distressing.
-This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same academy.
+Children who have allegedly had inappropriate sexual type of behaviour shown towards them wherever it happens, will likely find the experience stressful and distressing.
+This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the child who has allegedly carried out the inappropriate behaviour towards another child (ren) attends the same academy.